 - The Fordham Institute has listed materials for podcasts, videos, and free access to materials that many publishers are offering for a short time.
 Consider audio and video options as you are planning lessons to provide a wide variety of access to texts in all media.
 Note the criteria from EdReports where comprehensive reviews have already been done.

-- Smithsonian Tween Tribune: create an account then set up a class.
+Smithsonian Tween Tribune: create an account then set up a class.
 Students can also sign in to your class.
-Assign articles which are accompanied by quizzes.
+Assign articles that are accompanied by quizzes.
 Monitor responses to articles through the dashboard.
 Grades K-12

 - Project Gutenberg has many books available, especially classic literature.
 Easy to use the site to download an e-book.